 - Store-and-Forward (Asynchronous): Transmission of recorded health history through an electronic communications system to a practitioner, usually a specialist, who uses the information to evaluate the case or render a service outside of a real-time or live interaction.

 - Remote Patient Monitoring (RPM): Personal health and medical data collection from an individual in one location via electronic communication technologies, which is transmitted to a provider in a different location for use in care and related support.

-- Mobile Health (mHealth): Health care and public health practice and education supported by mobile communication devices such as cell phones, tablet computers, and PDAs.
-Applications can range from targeted text messages that promote healthy behavior to wide-scale alerts about disease outbreaks, to name a few examples.
+- Mobile Health (mHealth): Health care and public health practice and education are supported by mobile communication devices such as cell phones, tablet computers, and PDAs.
+Applications can range from targeted text messages that promote healthy behavior to wide-scale alerts about disease outbreaks, for example.

-These four domains were finalized as part of the Telehealth Definition Framework by the Members of the National Consortium of Telehealth Resource Centers to help policy makers, practitioners, payers, and the public understand how to accurately apply the key components of telehealth.
+These four domains were finalized as part of the Telehealth Definition Framework by the Members of the National Consortium of Telehealth Resource Centers to help policymakers, practitioners, payers, and the public understand how to accurately apply the critical components of telehealth.